They say…

 So Pliny the Elder isn’t itself the first Double IPA, but it certainly has an authentic pedigree.
 It’s also become one of the most celebrated beers in the style, regularly figuring in the upper reaches of Top 10 lists and winning several awards.

-As I’ve described elsewhere, Pliny was my first taste of US craft beer on US soil when I sampled it on at the Russian River in Santa Rosa in 2005.
+As I’ve described elsewhere, Pliny was my first taste of US craft beer on US soil when I sampled it on at the Russian River brewpub in Santa Rosa in 2005.
 In retrospect it probably wasn’t the best introduction.
-Even many of its fans would agree it’s hardly the best gateway beer for a palate still unaccustomed to the flavour spectrum of Coast pales.
-And I’ve since concluded that conditioning is not the format in which such brews best express themselves – they need the extra sparkle trapped in a bottle or keg to help them sing.
+Even many of its fans would agree it’s hardly the best gateway beer for a palate still unaccustomed to the flavour spectrum of West Coast pales.
+And I’ve since concluded that cask conditioning is not the format in which such brews best express themselves – they need the extra sparkle trapped in a bottle or keg to help them sing.

 At the time I noted a slightly cloudy pale golden ale, with only a little white lace for a head and a sweet aroma of glycerine, jasmine and pineapple.
 A thick and furry palate had pineapple, geranium, pine, leather and sacky notes.
-A bitter swallow led to a long and massively intense pine, pepper and fruity hop finish that puckered like strong tea.
+A swallow led to a long and massively intense pine, pepper and fruity hop finish that puckered like strong tea.

 Since then I’ve drunk many more big, strong, hoppy pale ales from the US and elsewhere and my palate is better calibrated to their pleasures.
 But other than that first encounter I hadn’t yet returned to Pliny.
 I put that right in October 2012 by picking up a bottle at Best Damn Beer Shop in San Diego.